Dealing with Foreign Currency When Selling Online

 Navigating the issues businesses face when accepting foreign currency

 Expanding your international eCommerce opens up a host of new opportunities for your business.
 However, along with those opportunities come new challenges.
 Some of the bigger challenges that you have to face relate to accepting foreign currencies.
 From making sure you display the right currencies for each region to charging the right taxes on your goods, taking in money that isn’t local currency can cause issues.
 Below are a few of the most common challenges faced when accepting foreign currencies and some tips for dealing with them.

 Show Them the Money (or Dinero, or Geld)

-One of the first issues that you face when accepting foreign currencies is making sure that your eCommerce website shows the potential customer the right currency.
+One of the first issues that you face when accepting foreign currencies is making sure that your multi-currency integrate eCommerce website shows the potential customer the right currency.
 You don’t want the customer to be shown the product’s price in pounds if they are shopping online in China.
 To deal with this issue, some businesses show all of the currencies that they accept on a single page while others have different stores or eCommerce sites for each region that they sell to.

 Finding the Right Payment Gateway

-Another concern to have when offering to accept multiple forms of currency is finding a payment gateway that takes all of them.
+Another concern to have when offering to accept multiple forms of currency is finding a payment gateway that takes all of them as well as having the accessibility of a multilingual integrate online store.
 If that isn’t possible, then you have to use multiple payment gateways in order to accept the payments.
 In some situations this could mean dealing with three or more payment gateways, which could be a difficult task, especially having to integrate every one of them with your eCommerce platform.

 Shipping, Taxes, and Restrictions